Optimal Spatial Anomaly Detection: Non-separable spatial anomaly detection

 \end{assumption} Similar to Section \ref{sec:consistency}, Assumption \ref{assmp:siganlmean}\,(i) and (ii) impose a lower bound on the SNR.
 Assumption \ref{assmp:siganlmean}\,(iii) is an additional assumption that constrains the scale of mean signal differences.

 Relaxing Assumption \ref{assmp:signal}\,(iii) removes constraints on the distance between anomaly regions, therefore the regional penalty is no longer necessary.
-We can obtain an estimator by minimising the classic $L_0$ penalised cost function, i.e.,
+We can obtain an estimator by minimizing the classic $L_0$ penalized cost function, i.e.,

 which is similar to the timeline setting, where $\mathcal{R}$ is defined as the class of smooth regions in Definition \ref{defi:smooth}.